-RUSSIAN FEDERATION:

-Can I make one small comment related to [indiscernible] it's not related to the subject of our two-day discussion with the Board, but yesterday a speech was made officially at the public ceremony, and [indiscernible] Board only one opportunity to make such comment to Göran.
+RUSSIAN FEDERATION: Can I make one small comment related to remarks in chat?
+It's not related directly to the subject of our today discussion and questions with the Board, but yesterday a speech was made officially at the public ceremony, and [indiscernible] Board only one opportunity to make such comment to Göran.
 Thank you.